 - My shoes have decent toe protection, just in case I should lose my grip

 I take my hitch out of the truck in its tub and place it close to the hitch receiver.
 I close the truck gate.
-Then, I then squat down, get a good grip on the hitch, and lift it into position, and slide it gently into the hitch receiver.
+I then squat down, get a good grip on the hitch, lift it into position, and slide it gently into the hitch receiver.

 My hitch has removable sway control arms.
 I actually didn’t discover this for more than a year of hitching.
 Removing the arms not only makes it lighter but also easier to maneuver.
 This is why you should always read the manual for your gear!
 You may learn something very useful.